TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 #### Pros
 - Higher number of models will always give better performance (reduce original variance by 1/n, where n: number of classifiers)
-- (Bagging)
 - (Boosting) reduces BIAS as the model trains to fix classification errors so reduce this.

 #### Cons

-#### Algorithm
-- *Bagging*
-  - Take sub-samples of dataset (N samples) with replacement
-  - Train classifiers on sub-samples.
-  - Combine classifiers
-- *Boosting*
-  - Hyper-parameter : Number of tres, weights of trees, learning rate
-  - Start with weak learners
-  - Classify all classes with learners.
-Increase focus on misclassifed classes
-- *Stacking*

-**Pros**

-**Cons**
 - (All) Similar bias to single model
 - (Bagging) Small sample size give worse models but more diversity
 - (Bagging) Big sample size give better models but less diversity (how is diversity measured)